Biggus22/DCSBiosRP2350/Documentation/Switch3PosMomentary2PosLatching.md

 - Position 2: Up/Second position (pin 1 activated)

 ## Behavior
-With our fix, the switch now behaves as follows:
+The switch now behaves as a proper latching toggle:

-1. When pressed to position 0 (Down), it sends "0" to DCS-BIOS
+1. When pressed to position 0 (Down), it sends "0" to DCS-BIOS and latches that state
-2. When released back to position 1 (Middle), the switch is ready for the next press
+2. When released back to position 1 (Middle), it remains in the latched state
+3. When pressed to position 0 (Down) again, it sends "0" again (allows repeated presses)
-3. When pressed to position 2 (Up), it sends "1" to DCS-BIOS (mapped from position 2)
+4. When pressed to position 2 (Up), it sends "1" to DCS-BIOS and latches that state
-4. When released back to position 1 (Middle), the switch is ready for the next press
+5. When released back to position 1 (Middle), it remains in the new latched state
+6. When pressed to position 2 (Up) again, it sends "1" again (allows repeated presses)

-5. You can press the same direction multiple times without having to press the opposite direction first
+The key improvement is that you can press the same direction multiple times without needing to press the opposite direction first, but it still maintains the latching behavior where the switch remembers its last activated state.

-This differs from the previous behavior where the switch would "latch" and require pressing the opposite direction to change state again.

 ## Wiring
 Connect your 3-position momentary switch as follows: